wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 ## Capability-scoped solution template example - Redis

-To show how an implementation might work, let’s look at a practical example of building a template that will facilitate the deployment and configuration of
+To show how an implementation might work, let's look at a practical example of building a template that will facilitate the deployment and configuration of
 Redis in standard t-shirt sizes.

 For the deployment, there will be set of shared resources (virtual network, storage account, availability sets) and an optional resource (jumpbox).
 There are